adamfoneil/CodeBlogger/README.md

 ![img](https://adamosoftware.blob.core.windows.net/images/github-api-config.png)

 The config content is accessed through this [Config](https://github.com/adamfoneil/GitHubApi/blob/master/GitHubApi.Tests/GitHubIntegration.cs#L47) property, and then I have a [factory method](https://github.com/adamfoneil/GitHubApi/blob/master/GitHubApi.Tests/GitHubIntegration.cs#L45) for my client object that uses this configuration.
+Also note that I use a couple hard-coded repo names that are not likely to work for you without changes, so bear that in mind.